markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 The main focus was to test for any accessibilty issues for visually impaired readers.
 Pages were testing with user logged in as an admin to put the maximum amount of content on each page.
 The scores for most pages were acceptable with the index, about, contact, menu, timeslot and cart pages being particularly good.

-Performance scores were variable and I have foudn that some pages scored well at certain times and less well at others so it's assumed that ISP speed variability is the issue and as such less credence was given to these scores.
+Performance scores were variable and I have found that some pages scored well at certain times and less well at others so it's assumed that ISP speed variability is the issue and as such less credence was given to these scores.

 Search engine optimisation scores were consistently in the high 80s but could have been improved by a meta description.